mkpappu/SGCV/README.md

 ## Implementation (and key functions)

+To find regime switching, you will use the Jupyter notebook titled <code>validation-part3.ipynb</code>

 ## Inference (how do we know the number of regimes?)

 ## What do results and figures mean?